Back-action supercurrent diodes: Abstract

 \section{Abstract}

 Back-action refers to a response that retro-acts on a system to tailor its properties with respect to an external stimulus.
-This self-induced effect generally belongs to both the natural and technological realm, ranging from neural networks~\cite{LeCun2015} to optics~\cite{juan2009self} and electronic circuitry~\cite{horowitz1989art}.
-In electronics, back-action mechanisms are at the heart of many classes of devices such as amplifiers, oscillators, and sensors~\cite{kal2009basic}.
-Here, we demonstrate that back-action can be successfully exploited to achieve \textit{non-reciprocal} transport in superconducting circuits.
-Our device realizes a supercurrent diode, since the dissipationless current flows in one direction whereas dissipative transport occurs in the opposite direction.
-Supercurrent diodes presented so far rely on magnetic elements or vortices to mediate charge transport or external magnetic fields to break time-reversal symmetry~\cite{and20, wu22, tra23, gol22, gut23}.
-In our implementation, back-action solely turns a conventional reciprocal superconducting weak link with no asymmetry between the current bias directions into a diode, where the critical current amplitude depends on the bias sign.
-The self-interaction of the supercurrent with the device stems from the gate tunability of the critical current, which uniquely promotes up to $\sim 88\%$ of magnetic field-free signal rectification and diode functionality with selectable polarity.
-The concept we introduce is very general and can be applied directly to a large variety of devices, thereby opening novel functionalities in superconducting electronics.
+This effect is at the heart of many electronic devices such as amplifiers, oscillators, and sensors.
+Here, we demonstrate that back-action can be exploited to achieve \textit{non-reciprocal} transport in superconducting circuits.
+In our devices, dissipationless current flows in one direction whereas dissipative transport occurs in the opposite direction.
+Supercurrent diodes presented so far rely on magnetic elements or vortices to mediate charge transport or external magnetic fields to break time-reversal symmetry.
+Back-action solely turns a conventional reciprocal superconducting weak link with no asymmetry between the current bias directions into a rectifier, where the critical current amplitude depends on the bias sign.
+The self-interaction of the supercurrent stems from the gate tunability of the critical current in metallic and semiconducting systems, which promotes nearly ideal magnetic field-free rectification with selectable polarity.